- Small spade or bulb planter

 - Fresh potting soil and hydro grains (for pots or planters)

-How do I plant the dwarf iris?
+How do I plant the narcissus?

 Planting can be done in spring as well as in autumn.
 Use a small spade or a special bulb planter for planting.
 Plant the bulb with the tip up and the roots down.

 Put a layer of hydro grains on the bottom of a decorative pot.
 Place the flower bulb in the potting soil at the right depth.
 Water immediately after planting.
-A dwarf iris in a pot is not frost hardy.
+A narcissus in a pot is not frost hardy.
 So put a layer of bubble wrap on the inside of the pot or put it inside before frost sets in.

-Planting the dwarf iris in the garden
+Planting the narcissus in the garden

 Find a suitable place in the border or create a flowerbed.
 Loosen the soil well and divide the narcissus bulbs across the surface.
 That can be done in groups of 6 or spread out evenly.
 Plant the narcissus as indicated above, water immediately, and don't walk on the freshly planted area.